SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metrics/metrics-article.md

 Subscribe to ``Player/periodicMetricsPublisher(forInterval:queue:limit:)`` to receive a continuous stream of ``Metrics`` related to the current playback item.

-These metrics include both instantaneous values (e.g. bandwidth estimates, content bitrate) and cumulative data since the last update.
+These metrics include both instantaneous values (e.g., bandwidth estimates, content bitrate) and cumulative data since the last update.
 This helps you analyze not only the overall playback session but also its performance over regular intervals.

 ## Receive important metric-related events